 Ian McShane is very funny as Amphiaraus, one of Hercules’ followers who has the gift of second sight and yet never quite knows what is going to happen next.

-Dwayne 'The Rock' Johnson stars in Hercules Peter Mullan scowls and growls to fine effect as John Hurt’s bad tempered General, Sitacles.
+Peter Mullan scowls and growls to fine effect as John Hurt’s bad tempered General, Sitacles.
 Hurt brings a Quentin Crisp-like mischief to his role as the Machiavellian leader of the Thracians.